Adisu4/cerebral-hemodynamics-aspiration/README.md

 **Aspiration Extension:**
 If you use the aspiration extension, please cite:
-Mengesha Assefa, A., "Venous Aspiration Protocols for Intracranial Pressure Modulation: Computational Model Extension," University of Nebraska at Omaha, 2025.
+Mengesha Assefa, A., "Venous Aspiration for Intracranial Pressure Management: A Lumped Parameter Modeling," University of Nebraska at Omaha, 2025.
 [In preparation]

 ## License